franciskafieh/obsidian-list-modified/CONTRIBUTING.md

 ## Testing

 Tests are all done with `bun` and reside in the `tests/` directory.
 The subdirectories mimic the `src/` structure.
 Read above for more info on what should be tested.

-**Please run all tests and ensure they pass before opening a PR.**
+Tests will automatically be ran on every PR submission.

 ## Code Formatting